 - Well, you just went on the wrong RBC ride.
 Let’s see how you can go on the right ride.

 Unless you like surprises, it’s a good idea to choose a ride with care.
 Choosing the right ride for you, with the right companions, the right distance and pace is a skill that one develops with experience.

 To help find the right ride, check the ride information on our map index in the Members Area.
 It includes Ride Length, Vertical (total climbing, in feet), Description (from “flat” to “extremely hilly,”) as well as the ratio of feet climbed per mile traveled.
-The RBC Club Rides App has a schedule of all club rides and also shows a “ride profile” for many of the rides.

-Last, you should also familiarize yourself with the types of rides that RBC offers.
+Lastly, you should also familiarize yourself with the types of rides that RBC offers.
 Here’s a description of the different types of RBC rides.

 - They range in length from about 10 to 25 miles—about 1 to 2 hours.

 - They are usually ridden on fairly flat terrain, though you might see a few small hills on some routes.

 - They are run from about May 1 to October 1, usually on weekend mornings or weekday evenings.

 - On these rides, people tend to ride in one to a few groups.
 As a result, they are fairly social in nature.